Types of Perch to catch in North American Waters

 The white perch (Morone americana) is not a types of perch but rather a member of the family of bass that is temperate, Moronidae, notable as game fish and food fish in the eastern part of North America.
 Some places are incorrectly identified as “Silver bass.”
 It is usually silvery-white in appearance, so it’s called that, according to the environment and size.

 However, specimens are beginning to show dark hues near the dorsal fin and around the sides part of the animal.
 They are sometimes given the name “blackbacks.”
-White perch are said to measure as large as 49.5 centimeters (19.5 in) in length and weigh 2.2 kg (4.9 lbs).
+White perch measure as large as 49.5 centimeters (19.5 in) in length and weigh 2.2 kg (4.9 lbs).

 WHITE PERCH